pac4j/pac4j/documentation/docs/clients/saml.md

 You must always specify an explicit Entity ID that does not contain any question mark.
 By default, *pac4j* uses the same Entity ID as the AssertionConsumerService location, which contains the client's name as a parameter after a question mark.
 Unfortunately ADFS does not work well with such IDs and starts an infinite redirection loop when A SAML message with such a message arrives.

-This property is supported since *pac4j* v1.6.0.
-Don't forget to change your metadata accordingly!

 ### b) Maximum authentication time